Building a bird box

 The plan layout for a typical nest box is shown below.
 Many decorative bird boxes are totally unsuitable for parent birds and their families.
 Bird boxes designed as an integral part of a bird table are unlikely to be occupied.
 It would be like living above a fast food take-away!
 Choose a quiet and undisturbed part of your garden for the completed box.

 Please check that any plywood you use for your bird boxes comes from FSC (Forest Stewardship Council) sources.
 FSC certified tropical hardwood plywood ensures that the use of the material will not damage forests, harm wildlife or jeopardise the future of people whose lives depend on the forests.
-An easiliy available source would be B&Q as B&Q (UK) announced that from September 2009 it would only buy Forest Stewardship Council timber and that the FSC label would be on the timber product.
+An easiliy available source would be B&Q as B&Q (UK) now only buys Forest Stewardship Council timber and the FSC label will be on the timber product.

-The bird box dimensions shown here are very similar to those recommended by the RSPB.
+The bird box dimensions hown here are very similar to those recommended by the RSPB.
 These nest boxes are suitable for small birds such as blue tit / great tit.

 My bird boxes were made using 12mm exterior ply wood.
 The roof dimensions allow for an overhang at the sides and front to let water drain away and to keep the interior dry.

 Make sure that the entrance hole is at least 12.5 cm from the floor of the box to keep the young chicks safe from predators.
 A hole diameter of 25 mm will allow blue tits, coal tits and marsh tits to enter the box.
 Use 28 mm for great tits and 32 mm for house sparrows, tree sparrows and nuthatches.

 I used brass screws to fasten everything together and also screwed on the roof to allow access to the nest box camera and to enable the nest to be removed at the end of the season, in either October or November.